LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 # 2 Installation

 ## 2.1 Installing a new server
-0. Prereqs: The IBM FHIR Server requires Java 8 or higher and has been tested with OpenJDK 8, OpenJDK 11, and the IBM SDK, Java Technology Edition, Version 8.
-To install Java on your system, we recommend downloading and installing OpenJDK 8 from https://adoptopenjdk.net/.
+0. Prereqs: The IBM FHIR Server requires Java 11 or higher, and has been tested with OpenJDK 11.
+To install Java on your system, we recommend downloading and installing OpenJDK 11 from https://adoptopenjdk.net/.

 1. To install the IBM FHIR Server, build or download the `fhir-install` zip installer (e.g. `fhir-server-distribution.zip` or `fhir-install-4.0.0-rc1-20191014-1610`).
 The Maven build creates the zip package under `fhir-install/target`.
 Alternatively, releases will be made available from the [Releases tab](https://github.com/ibm/fhir/releases).